 The park is situated close to the magnificent Goomboora Park, which has a large off-leash area, including a popular swimming spot for dogs.
 The park is also home to its own onsite Rainforest Creek Walk.

-If staying with your dog, book one of the designated pet-friendly Daintree Cabins.
-These one-bedroom cabins can accomodate up to two adults and three children, with a double bed in its own room, built-in triple bunk and ensuite.
-Out the front is an undercover deck overlooking the pool.
+If staying with your dog, book one of the designated pet-friendly Daintree or Reef Cabins.
+Daintree Cabins are one-bedroom cabins that can accomodate up to two adults and two children, with a double bed in its own room, a built-in bunk and ensuite.
+The open-plan Reef Cabins are perfect for a couple.
+Pets are also now welcome in the two-bedroom Pump House that can accommodate six.